HandsOnDataViz/book/docs/HandsOnDataViz.md

 #### Clip a map to match an outline layer

-The state of Connecticut consists of 8 counties, which in turn are divided into towns.
-There are a total of 169 towns in Connecticut.
+Another common map editing task is to “clip” out a smaller portion of a larger map to obtain only the area you need.
+For example, the State of Connecticut consists of 8 counties, which in turn are divided into a total of 169 towns.
 Imagine you are given a [boundary file of all 169 towns](data/ct-towns.geojson), and [the outline of Hartford county](data/hartfordcounty-outline.geojson).
-You need to “cut” the original towns map to only include those towns that fall within Hartford county.
+You need to “clip” the original towns map to only include those towns that fall within a specific portion of Connecticut: Hartford County.

 Mapshaper allows you to do just that using one simple `-clip` command.